 When Your Child Has a Tantrum

 When your child has a tantrum, he needs your help to calm down.
-You may need to pick him up and take him away from the problem.
+You may need to pick him up calmly and take him away from the problem.
 You can also try to distract him with something else to do.
 Some toddlers need a firm hug.
-And some do best with a few minutes of “time-out” in a safe place.
+And some do best with a few minutes in a “calming corner.”
 After your toddler has calmed down, talk about what happened.
 Help him find other ways to express his feelings.

 Give Children Limited Choices

 When children have choices, they feel more in control and get less frustrated.
 Let your child choose between wearing her blue or green socks, or eating an apple or a banana for a snack.
 Offer only 2 or 3 choices.
 Too many choices can confuse young children.

 - Be patient.
 It takes toddlers a long time to learn self-control.